shineshadow/Global-News-Intelligence-Platform/docs/architecture/INTELLIGENCE_CALENDAR_IMPLEMENTATION_STRATEGY.md

 `python-dateutil.rrule` implements iCalendar-style recurrence rules, while `icalendar` parses and generates RFC 5545 calendar data.
 The `recurring-ical-events` project specifically handles recurrence expansion and complexities such as modified or removed occurrences. ([dateutil][2])

-So your database could store:
+So our database could store:

 ```text
 recurrence_rule =